lheric/GitlHEVCAnalyzer/README.md

 Looking for **binary**?

-(**If the binary is unstable on your system, please compile it from the source code**)
+(**If the binary is unstable on your system, please compile the source code**)

 Windows (64 bit):

 <a href="https://sourceforge.net/projects/gtilhevcanalyzer/">https://sourceforge.net/projects/gtilhevcanalyzer/</a>

-For linux users, please compile the source code
+For Linux & Mac OS X users, please compile the source code

 If you find any bugs, you are welcomed to open new issues.

 Why Gitl HEVC Analyzer